aliyun/terraform-provider-alicloud/website/docs/r/ga_endpoint_group.html.markdown

 * `health_check_path` - (Optional) The path specified as the destination of the targets for health checks.
 * `health_check_port` - (Optional, Int) The port that is used for health checks.
 * `health_check_protocol` - (Optional) The protocol that is used to connect to the targets for health checks.
 Valid values: `http`, `https`, `tcp`.
-* `threshold_count` - (Optional, Computed, Int) The number of consecutive failed heath checks that must occur before the endpoint is deemed unhealthy.
+* `threshold_count` - (Optional, Int) The number of consecutive failed heath checks that must occur before the endpoint is deemed unhealthy.
 Default value: `3`.
 * `traffic_percentage` - (Optional, Int) The weight of the endpoint group when the corresponding listener is associated with multiple endpoint groups.
 * `name` - (Optional) The name of the endpoint group.
 * `description` - (Optional) The description of the endpoint group.